Bondic Review 2021: Is this Liquid Welder the Real Deal?

 The Bondic glue cured end product is hardened plastic.
-It’s called a glue since it bonds stuff, but it is able to do much more.
+Bondic UV glue is so because it bonds stuff, but it is able to do much more.
 It can also restore, fix, re-attach, refill plumbing holes, insulate, seal, and create things.
-This glue bonds on almost all surfaces including plastic, wood, glass, metal, fibreglass and ceramics, to name a few.
+This Bondic UV glue bonds on almost all surfaces including plastic, wood, glass, metal, fiberglass and ceramics, to name a few.

 Take note that you can apply multiple layers (up to 1 -1.5mm) to create a stronger hold.
 This amazing invention was made by a German dentist, Dr. Thomas Offerman, after three years of research.

-The Bondic liquid plastic welder can be used to dispose of the liquid from one end.
+The Bondic UV glue can be used to dispose of the liquid from one end.
 It has a round head UV light attached to the other end.
 The latter requires 1 CR123A battery to operate.
 As a whole, the glue pen weighs about 2.4 ounces and has a standard measurement of 4.75 x 0.75 x 9.5 inches.